jtpoirier/proteomegenerator/README.md

 "bsub -J {params.J} -n {params.n} -R {params.R} -W 4:00 -o {params.o} -eo {params.eo}" \
 --jn {rulename}.{jobid}.sj -j 50 -k --latency-wait 60 --ri
 ```

+## Expected Output

+ProteomeGenerator will generate an indexed bam filed of mapped and filtered reads of the format {sample}.Aligned.trimmed.out.bam, a sample-specific GTF of the format {sample}-stringtie.gtf, and a proteogenomic database called proteome.unique.fasta.
+A GFF3 corresponding to each entry in the fasta database is also generated with the predicted spliced peptide sequences mapped onto genome space for easy viewing in the [Integrative Genomics Viewer](http://software.broadinstitute.org/software/igv/).